sahu-soumya/Inventory-Management-System/README.md

 * Add new order information
 * View, Update, and remove order information
 #### Reports
-* View the total amount of sales represented on the graphical chart based on yearly.
+* View the total amount of sales represented on the graphical chart based on yearly
 #### Company
 * Update the company information
 * That includes company name, address, phone, message, VAT charge, service charge, and more...